profnandaa/redbeacon.github.io/_posts/2014-1-28-Fat-Models-a-Django-Code-Organization-Strategy.markdown

 ## The Backstory – Redbeacon Builds Very Fast

 Product iteration at breakneck speed is part of the Redbeacon identity and history.
 The most intense era was a two-year period of insanely fast development – the year before our acquisition by the Home Depot and the year after.
-During that time, I knew an engineer who worked at a startup with a similar product scope, which iterated on their product at a similar lightening fast pace.
+During that time, I knew an engineer who worked at a startup with a similar product scope, which iterated on their product at a similar lightning fast pace.
 That startup had twenty engineers; Redbeacon only had five.
 We were building very fast and with 4x efficiency.

 Most Django projects go through a short period of development and then into maintenance.
 Not us.
 Redbeacon's Django project has been in very active development for more than four years.
 Imagine that for a minute: For four years, we've been bolting stuff on to our Django codebase like an nine-armed carpenter monkey who drank a liter of coffee made with Red Bull.